KushagraKarira/Debloat/README.md

 # Debloat

-It started as a personal  project with me getting those ADs off my RN4X and then Debloating some other MI phones.
+It started as a personal  project to improve battery life and then Debloating some other MI phones.
 The results were outstanding.
 > Better battery life
 > No ads